 How to Select a Water Heater

-It is important to replace your existing water heater with one that is compatible with your home.
-There are several criteria you should consider before selecting a water heater.
-Use this guide to decide which storage-tank water heater would be best for your home.
+It's important to replace your existing water heater with one that is compatible with your home.
+There are several criteria you should consider before selecting this essential appliance.
+Use the following guide to decide which storage-tank water heater would be best for your home.

 - Ventilation - Most gas water heaters use a vertical vent or chimney.
 If your water heater has a horizontal vent outside, you will need a specialized direct vent or power vent model.

-Location - Replacement water heaters need to fit in the same spot in your home.
+- Location - Replacement water heaters need to fit in the same spot in your home.
 If not, installation will require significant and often expensive changes to plumbing and gas or electrical wiring.
-Take note if your current water heater is in a tight space like a closet or attic, or if it is in an open space like a basement.
+Take note if your current water heater is in a tight space like a closet or attic, or if it's in an open space like a basement.

 - Dimensions - Before buying, measure the height and width of your current water heater.
 Keep in mind water heaters come in tall and short sizes and vary in width.

 - Capacity - Most homes have 40- or 50-gallon capacity water heaters, although capacity ranges from 30 to 80 gallons.

 - Amount of hot water - The “first hour delivery" rating measures the amount of hot water the water heater can provide in its first hour of use.
 If your home runs short of hot water, consider a water heater with a greater tank capacity and a higher recovery rate.